Ciara (album): Music and lyrics

 Following the album listening party, Spin described the album as having no ballads except "Body Party" whilst John Kennedy, writing for Vibe, described the album as "feel-good midtempo" songs akin to Ciara's Goodies era (circa 2004).
 In an interview with MTV News Ciara said that creating her fifth album was the most personal experience of her career thus far.
 She elaborated that she had asked close friend and collaborator Missy Elliott to review her early progress on Ciara, "I always share my projects with her early.
 I'll go to her house and play her the records really early in the process, and it's always so cool, but I just have to pinch myself in moments when I see her a lot.
 I'll be like, 'OK, this is really my friend,' but it's dope because I really respect her.
 She's done something in music that no one has done and when you look at her old references and just her references period, you wonder what the mind of that person is, and she's my friend, so I get to get a little bit more out of that mind, and it's really cool."

-The album opens with "I'm Out", a "crystalline" rhythmic pop ladies' anthem, which features American rapper Nicki Minaj.
+The album opens with "I'm Out", a "crystalline" rhythmic pop ladies' anthem, which features Trinidadian-American rapper Nicki Minaj.
 Its melody is backed by "clattering percussion".
 It was written by Timothy and Theron Thomas (Planet VI), who also wrote track number four, "Keep On Looking".
 Other pop songs on the album include the Wynter Gordon-penned "Livin' It Up", which was described by Billboard as a "feel-good track" that "infuses island flavors."
 It samples elements of the bridge from rap duo Kid 'n Play's 1988 song "Rolling with Kid 'n Play".
 According to Idolator, it also contains Euro influences.
 "Overdose" is also a pop song, though this time utilising an electropop production and electronic dance music (EDM) beat, that was described by Idolator as the "most straightforward pop track that Ciara has ever cut".
 The Rodney Jerkins-produced "Read My Lips" features a 1980s-inspired synthpop production with a sing-along chorus, whilst "Sophomore" is "sexy-but-aggressive [and] grown-as-fuck."
 On "Sophomore", Ciara educates her partner on "sex education", with lyrics such as "So soft, my skin/ So soft, my booty/ So soft, my bed/ So soft, I got 'em sayin'/ Give me more".
 The song was originally leaked by DJ Orator in September 2012.
 It was produced by Soundz, who also co-produced "DUI" with The Rockstars.
 The album's lead single "Body Party" is the album's only ballad, it was co-written by Ciara's boyfriend Future and features a sample of Ghost Town DJ's 1996 single "My Boo".